moby/moby/pkg/libcontainer/README.md

 spawn or join new containers giving the current directory.
 To use `nsinit` cd into a linux rootfs and copy a `container.json` file into the directory with your specified configuration.

-To execution `/bin/bash` in the current directory as a container just run:
+To execute `/bin/bash` in the current directory as a container just run:
 ```bash
 nsinit exec /bin/bash
 ```